Get Started Here!

 In closing, use good debt to your advantage.

-If you are a physician, changes are that your student debt is actually working to help you when viewed in the long run.
+If you are a physician, chances are that your student debt is actually working to help you when viewed in the long run.
 No matter how much it still sucks to throw huge amount of money at it each month.
 Maybe looking at it from this new perspective will help ease the annoyance.

 However, I really encourage you to learn about real estate investing if interested.
 In my opinion, it is a huge wealth accelerant.
 And physicians are uniquely positioned to have success in real estate, no matter how active or passive you make it.